 M.S. students making satisfactory progress can expect support for the equivalent of four semesters and a summer term.
 Ph.D. students will be supported for up to four years after the Qualifying Exam, which gives sufficient time to satisfy the requirements for a Ph.D. degree.

-UAB has also university-wide Graduate Fellowships available to qualified African American students seeking to earn a Ph.D. degree, providing a $23,000 per year stipend plus tuition.
-More information can be found here.
+UAB has also university-wide Graduate Fellowships available to qualified African American students seeking to earn a Ph.D. degree.
+More information from UAB's Office for Equity and Diversity can be found here.
 Minority applicants are strongly encouraged to apply for those fellowships and contact us about this early in the application process.